t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this METHOD add a new territory with the given PARAMETERS.
+this method add a new territory with the given parameters.

 ### hasTerrtory